Alfa Romeo: Return to North America

 Alfa Romeo was imported to the United States by Max Hoffman from the mid-1950s.
 The Giulietta Spider was developed on the request of Max Hoffman, who proposed an open top version of the Giulietta.
 In 1961 Alfa Romeo started exporting cars to the United States through its own dealer network.

 In 1995, Alfa Romeo ceased exporting cars to the United States, the last model sold in that market being the 164 sedan.

 On 5 May 2006, Alfa Romeo made its return to the US Market as announced by Fiat CEO Sergio Marchionne after a series of rumours.
 North American sales resumed in October 2008, with the launch of the limited production 8C Competizione coupe with Alfa Romeo models being imported by Fiat's US subsidiary Chrysler.
 Also in 2008, Alfa Romeo and Chrysler were reported to be in discussions over the possibility of producing Alfa Romeo cars in some Chrysler manufacturing plants that had shut down due to the company group's restructure and cost cutting.
 Instead, as reported by The Wall Street Journal in November 2009, Chrysler discontinued several Dodge and Jeep models while phasing in Alfa Romeo ones and the new Fiat 500.

 The next significant milestones in Alfa Romeo's North American return occurred in 2014, with the launch of the more affordable two-seater 4C coupe.
 That year, Fiat Group Automobiles S.p.A. confirmed that its original agreement with Mazda Motor Corporation, for the speculated manufacturing of a new Alfa Romeo Spider based on the Mazda MX-5 had been terminated mutually in December 2014.
-The proposed model for this joint-venture became the Fiat 124 Spider convertible launched in 2015.
+The proposed model for this joint venture became the Fiat 124 Spider convertible launched in 2015.
 In 2015, Alfa Romeo's return to this market was further bolstered by the automaker's display of the new Giulia at the Los Angeles Auto Show.
 In February 2017, Chrysler featured its Alfa Romeo brand exclusively in three ads during Super Bowl LI.

-Alfa Romeo's US importer, FCA US LLC, imports the 4C, Giulia and Stelvio.
+Alfa Romeo's US importer, FCA US LLC, currently imports the Giulia, Stelvio, Tonale and 33 Stradale.